sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Vulnerability Management Capabilities:

-: An enterprise IT department's ability to manage endpoint vulnerabilities and associated metadata on an ongoing basis by ingesting vulnerability description information and vulnerability detection data, and performing vulnerability assessments.
+: An IT management capability tailored toward managing endpoint vulnerabilities and associated metadata on an ongoing basis by ingesting vulnerability description information and vulnerability detection data, and performing vulnerability assessments.

 Vulnerability assessment capabilities:

-: An enterprise IT department's ability to determine whether a set of endpoints is vulnerable according to the information contained in the vulnerability description information.
+: An assessment capability that is tailored toward determining whether a set of endpoints is vulnerable according to vulnerability description information.

 Workflow:

-: A workflow is a modular composition of tasks.
-A workflow can contain loops, conditionals, multiple starting points and multiple endpoints.
-The most prominant workflow in SACM is the assessment workflow.
+: A workflow is a modular composition of tasks that can contain loops, conditionals, multiple starting points and multiple endpoints.

+: The most prominent workflow in SACM is the assessment workflow.

 #  IANA Considerations